 In short, if you have a choice to study towards one of the three examinations (AP Maths, Alpha Maths or Admaths) then choose AP Maths.
 If AP Maths is not an option for you, first qualify why (think online learning) and then, if the reasoning surrounding that “why” is reasonable, at least make sure that you do one of the other programmes.
 Extension in Mathematics is critical for high potential learners at a High School level.

-Cris is our Executive Product Director at Advantage Learn.
+Cris is our Head of Education at Advantage Learn.
 A chemical engineer by qualification, he is passionate about Maths and Science education and is a proud South African and Durbanite.